Pelvic Health in Pregnancy and Beyond

 FREE EDUCATIONAL EVENT

 PLS YOGA, and Dr. Amanda Shipley are pleased to invite you to the first of a series of education events on pelvic floor health in pregnancy and beyond, held at Renew Pelvic Health.
-On January 29th, please join us for this free education and information session on pelvic health, yoga therapy, and pregnancy.
+On February 19th (rescheduled from January 29th), please join us for this free education and information session on pelvic health, yoga therapy, and pregnancy.
 Topics covered will include

 a brief overview of optimal pelvic health, from before our journey into pregnancy and well beyond it

 modifications to traditional poses, from a pelvic perspective, for the child-bearing body and labouring body, including yoga practices that support good foetal alignment

 basic yoga breathwork and postures to improve non-beneficial conditions and symptoms of dysfunction (including pain, incontinence, pelvic organ prolapse, etc.)

 yoga as a pathway of care for pelvic disease and dysfunction